-In general, you shouldn’t really notice your cat breathing.
-Labored breathing in cats looks a lot like panting in dogs.
-You should be concerned if your cat appears to be frightened by the change in her breathing, drooling or coughing while breathing, or struggling to get her breath.
-Let's dive deeper into what labored breathing in felines actually looks like.
+You should be concerned if your cat appears to be frightened by the change in their breathing, drooling or coughing while breathing, or struggling to get a breath.
+Let's dive deeper into what labored breathing in felines looks like.

 What Heavy Breathing in Cats Looks Like

-There are a number of signs to look for that your cat is in respiratory distress.
+There are several signs to look for that your cat is in respiratory distress.
 A few of the most common include:

 - Standing or crouching with elbows splayed and the head and neck stretched away from the body

-- Shallow breaths, short breaths, noisy breaths, or particularly raspy or rattling breaths
+- Shallow, short, noisy, or particularly raspy or rattling breaths

 - Blue or purple gums (which might indicate your cat can't get enough oxygen)

-- Accompanying behavioral changes like hiding, a loss of appetite, or general lethargy
+- Accompanying behavioral changes like hiding, loss of appetite, or lethargy

 The Causes of Heavy Breathing

-Some breathing problems in cats are caused by a singular event, such as a fall or blunt force trauma.
+Why do cats pant without other symptoms?
+Some breathing problems in cats are caused by a singular event, such as a fall, blunt force trauma, or staying in heat for too long.
 Uncommonly, panting can simply be induced by pain, stress, or shock accompanying some kind of traumatic event.

 Treating and Preventing Heavy Breathing in Cats